aaashleyyyyy/keylogger-project/README.md

 ## What is a key logger?

-A key Logger is a device that logs every key one has typed.
+A key Logger is a program that logs every key one has typed.
 It is often used by hackers and malicious actors to get confidential information.
 (Don't worry...I'm not trying to get any information.
 I did this project to learn more about cybersecurity)